 The Little Mermaid–with a twist!

-Nicholas Humphries, Vancouver Film School (VFS) students Lindsey Mann, Samantha Jewell, Aliya Tarmo, and Justin Simon have taken the mermaid fantasy for a new spin in Psycho Princess: The Little Mermaid.
-The Psycho Princess series, created by VFS students in a collaborative project known as Compendium, which contain four twisted versions of fairy tale princesses.
-Visibly inspired by old freak shows at carnivals, The Little Mermaid feature a more aquatic, creature-like mermaid than the standard water-dwelling beauty familiar of the classic tales.
+PSYCHO PRINCESS THE LITTLE MERMAID (2012) Nicholas Humphries, Vancouver Film School (VFS) students Lindsey Mann, Samantha Jewell, Aliya Tarmo, and Justin Simon have taken the mermaid fantasy for a new spin in Psycho Princess: The Little Mermaid.
+The Psycho Princess series, created by VFS students in a collaborative project known as Compendium, which contains four twisted versions of fairy tale princesses.
+Visibly inspired by old freak shows at carnivals, The Little Mermaid features a more aquatic, creature-like mermaid than the standard water-dwelling beauty familiar of the classic tales.
 While short, it is of no surprise why the film won in categories at the Leo Awards and Screamfest.

 In addition, the mermaid appears to have a ravenous appetite–the attraction goers are repulsed by her actions during feeding time.
 The owner of the carnival seems to see her only as a way for him to make money, refusing to feed her more fish–there is a beautiful sadness in their forced bond.
 As horror movies and shorts before have taught us, there is always time for revenge.

-The Little Mermaid is a beautiful twist on the popular fairy tale, and would be brilliant to see it produced as a full-length feature, which would allow for more theatrics that shape the personality of the mermaid as well as enhance the magnificent horror vibe.
+The Little Mermaid is a beautiful twist on the popular fairy tale and would be brilliant to see it produced as a full-length feature, which would allow for more theatrics that shapes the personality of the mermaid as well as enhance the magnificent horror vibe.

 Winner: Best Short, Screamfest LA 2011